rdornas/siriemashapes/README.md

 # siriemashapes

-siriemashapes is a package designed to facilitate the manipulation of data from Hotspot analysis from Siriema software (http://www.ufrgs.br/siriema/).
+siriemashapes is a package designed to facilitate data manipulation of Hotspot analysis from Siriema software (http://www.ufrgs.br/siriema/).

 To install the package: